reslp/reproducibility-workshop/day-3/exercise-1-workflows.rst

 .. tip::

-   If you are familiar with ``bash`` scripting, the escaping rules and formatting of multi line commands may look weird.
+   If you are familiar with ``bash`` scripting, the escaping rules and formatting of multiline commands may look weird.
 Keep in mind that although it looks similar ``make`` is not ``bash`` and the syntax is different.
 Here are a few links where escaping rules are explained in more detail:

    - `Escaping $ in Makefiles <https://til.hashrocket.com/posts/k3kjqxtppx-escape-dollar-sign-on-makefiles>`_
    - `GNU Make Escaping: A Walk on the Wild Side <https://www.cmcrossroads.com/article/gnu-make-escaping-walk-wild-side>`_